Celestia: Functions

 Celestia versions 1.6.4 and under display the Hipparcos Catalogue (HIP) of 118,322 stars and a compiled catalogue of galaxies, while version 1.7.0 includes stars from the Tycho-2 Catalogue alongside the Hipparcos stars, with some data from Gaia, increasing the star count to over 2 million.
-Celestia uses the VSOP87 theory of planetary orbits to provide a solar and lunar eclipse finder and to display the orbital paths of planets (including extrasolar planets), dwarf planets, moons, asteroids, comets, artificial satellites, and spacecraft.
+Celestia mainly uses the VSOP87 theory of planetary orbits to provide a solar and lunar eclipse finder and to display the orbital paths of planets, dwarf planets, moons, asteroids, comets, artificial satellites, and spacecraft, however the TASS 1.7 theory is used to display the orbits of the Saturnian satellites more accurately than with VSOP87.

 Using the installed catalogues, the names of celestial objects can be displayed, including artificial satellites.
 The names and locations of Earth features such as continents, mountains, seas, oceans, and cities can also be displayed.
 Surface features on other celestial objects such as craters, basins and canyons can be shown as well.

 Celestia allows users to navigate at different speeds, and allow users to orbit stars, planets, moons, and other space objects, track space objects such as spacecraft, asteroids, and comets as they fly by, or travel to and/or fly through galaxies.
 Light time delay is an optional function.